 PORTLAND-VANCOUVER CANOPY COLLECTIVE

-The Portland-Vancouver Canopy Collective is a true collaboration between culturally-specific community-based organizations led by, and serving, Black, Indigenous, LatinE, and disabled communities in a grassroots effort centering on-the-ground canopy stewardship to fully resource frontline communities through:
+The Portland-Vancouver Canopy Collective is a collaboration between broad community partners in southwest Washington and north Portland, in a grassroots effort centering on-the-ground canopy stewardship to……

 Learn more about the PVCC and upcoming work at the team web page: www.pvcanopycollective.org